umeshsakinala/umeshsakinala/README.md

 ![](https://komarev.com/ghpvc/?username=MrCuber&style=for-the-badge&color=blueviolet)
 ### Hey, I'm Umesh Chandra! 🤞

-Iam a ~~Web Designer~~ Student with WEB designing and programming skills from VIT Chennai.

-Since 2020 I've been living with Programming.

-I'm always trying to grow and learn something new.
-### I'm focusing on 💻

 Currently improving my skills in: C#.</br>

 <!-- ### Here's the languages that I am currently working on: